 The peg stays shall be 300mm. long or as required complete with peg and locking bracket and shall have holes for keeping the shutters open in three different positions.
 No field fabrication of frames is permitted.
 The complete fabricated assembly shall be anodized in approved satin finish with minimum film thickness of 0.015 mm. for the entire surface.
 A thick layer of clear transparent lacquer based on methacrylate or cellulose butyrate shall be applied on the finished sections for the aluminium windows etc. by the supplier to protect the surface from wet cement, lime, dirt, dust etc. during the installation.
-This lacquer coating shall be removed after installation is complete, if approved by the Engineer-incharge and all sections of the windows shall be protected by P.V.C. film covering.
+This lacquer coating shall be removed after installation is complete, if approved by the Engineer-incharge and all sections of the windows shall be protected by the Engineer-in-charge and all sections of the windows shall be protected by P.V.C. film covering.

-Hardware:
+Hardware :